MTrab/pyworxcloud/README.md

 # pyWorxCloud

-This is a PyPI module for communicating with Worx Cloud mowers, primarily developed for use with [Home Assistant](https://home-assistant.io), but I try to keep it as wide usable as possible.<br/>
+This is a PyPI module for communicating with Worx Cloud mowers, primarily developed for use with [Home Assistant](https://home-assistant.io), but I try to keep it as widely usable as possible.<br/>
 <br/>
 The module are compatible with cloud enabled devices from [these vendors](https://github.com/MTrab/pyworxcloud/wiki#current-supported-brands--vendors)

-The module is using an undocumented API, so do not expect everything to work.<br/>
-The module will be enhanced with more functionality as the API gets mapped out - any help will be much appreciated.
+The module was developed without API documentation - this have been made accessible to me, so future versions will be adapted to correctly use the API for better functionality.

 ## Documentation